-Access: Super User, Administrator Description: Clear reset reason.
-Example: None Error Message: None console
+Description: Clear reset reason.

+Example: None

+console

-Description: Define whether users can access the command line interface using Telnet, which is enabled by default, or Secure SHell (SSH), which provides protection by transmitting user names, passwords, and data in encrypted form.
+Description: Define whether users can access the Command Line Interface using Telnet, which is disabled by default, or Secure SHell (SSH), which is enabled by default and provides protection by transmitting user names, passwords, and data in encrypted form.
 You can change the Telnet or SSH port setting for additional security.
-Alternately, disable network access to the command line interface.
+Alternately, disable network access to the Command Line Interface.